mariaidavi/DS_Nano_Final_Project/README.md

 ## Contents

-- `dog_app.ipynb`: Jupyter Notebook containing the step-by-step process of building the dog breed classifier.
+- `dog_app (1).ipynb`: Jupyter Notebook containing the step-by-step process of building the dog breed classifier.
 It includes data preprocessing, model training, and evaluation.
 All you need to do is run each cell code in order.
 - `README.md`: Readme file providing an overview of the repository and its contents.
 - `Blog.md`: Markdown file containing a blog entry about the dog breed classifier.
 - `extract_bottleneck_features.py`: python script is for transfering learning, i.e pre-trained models, typically trained on large datasets, are utilized as a starting point for solving new tasks or working with smaller datasets.
-The syntax is included in `dog_app.ipynb`.
+The syntax is included in `dog_app (1).ipynb`.
-- `extract_bottleneck_features.py`
+- `bottleneck_features.py`: folder where bottleneck features, extracted with `extract_bottleneck_features.py` will be sotred.
+- `images`: folder with example images, used to test the algorithm by the end of the `dog_app (1).ipynb`

 ## Requirements